acend/website-hugo/site/content/en/trainings/serverless.md

 duration: "1 Day"
-abstract : "Level up your serverless game - Hands-on best practices for serverless and FaaS." main_title : "Level up your Serverless Game - Hands-on Best Practices for Serverless and FaaS."
+abstract : "Level up your serverless game - Hands-on best practices for serverless and FaaS." abstract : "Level up your serverless game - Hands-on best practices for serverless and FaaS."

 personen:
   daten : "09.12.21"